gavin4/Capstone_Team-A/README.md

 # Capstone_Team-A
 Project for capstone team A.

-For meeting notes and project progress, please reference [the wiki, located here.](https://github.com/gavin4/Capstone_Team-A/wiki)
+For meeting notes and project progress, please reference [the wiki](https://github.com/gavin4/Capstone_Team-A/wiki).